 Players should work closely with an Accredited Sports Dietitian to trial nutrition strategies during training and matches to find which foods work best for each player.

 - Refuel muscle glycogen (carbohydrate stores)

-This means that recovery meals and snacks must contain carbohydrate (fuel), some protein (for muscle repair and/or gains) and fluids to replace sweat losses.
+Recovery meals and snacks should therefore contain carbohydrate (fuel), some protein (for muscle repair and development) and plenty of fluids and electrolytes to replace sweat losses.